balena-io-modules/resin-plugin-hello/README.md

 ## Developing

-When developing you own plugin, a nice trick is to use [npm link](https://docs.npmjs.com/cli/link), to link your plugin as a global module, in order for the Resin CLI to detect it, and in order to make changes and see their results on the fly.
+A nice trick to ease your development workflow is [npm link](https://docs.npmjs.com/cli/link).
+This command creates a symbolic link from your local plugin source directory to the global module location in your system, causing changes to your plugin to be reflected on the fly by the Resin CLI.

 Example: